thin-edge/thin-edge.io/vision.md

       up-to-date (while important to him not always #1 prio to overall initiative/project)

-- Special case : embedded dev with OT focus
+An "Embedded Developer" with OT focus is an example of a "Plugin Developer":

 - familiar with PLCs, SCADA systems,
-    - dealing with emerging need for connectivtiy and IIoT
+- dealing with emerging need for connectivity and IIoT
-    - key concern is security, robusteness and resource efficiency which is usually overruling any "typical" IT solution on the device and implies some kind of custom logic. (e.g. rather closed OS, no dependencies can be installed, very strict certification and QA process , no CI/CD possible, long prodcut lifecycle 10-20 years)
+- key concern is security, robusteness and resource efficiency which is usually overruling any "typical" IT solution on the device and implies some kind of custom logic. (e.g. rather closed OS, no dependencies can be installed, very strict certification and QA process, no CI/CD possible, long prodcut lifecycle 10-20 years)

-**Summary:** The persona types adressed by thin-edge.io often have conflicting requirements and views, this itself is addressed by the project technology vision and design principles, allowing thin-edge.io acting as a bridge between the OT and IT world.
+The persona types adressed by thin-edge.io often have conflicting requirements and views, this itself is addressed by the project technology vision and design principles, allowing thin-edge.io acting as a bridge between the OT and IT world.